AlgyJr/ios_guides/Swift-Intermediate.md

 However, structs are not classes.
 There is no subclassing.
 They are passed by value, while classes are passed by reference.
 While they have an initializer, there is no deinitializer.

+Other than for the need for inheritance, if two object instances are **identical* AND *interchangeable*, use a struct, otherwise, go to with Class.

 ```
 struct Rect {
   var origin: Point